Last modified November 26, 2025

 Nodes may also get replaced involuntarily, for example if the node becomes unhealthy (for example disk full, out of memory), the cloud provider has a hardware fault, or you are using AWS spot instances that can shut down at any time.
 Therefore, please make sure that your applications can handle pod restarts.
 This topic is too large to cover here.
 Our advise is to research “zero-downtime deployments” and “stateless applications” since with those best practices, typical applications survive pod restarts without any problems.

-During a cluster upgrade, it can be necessary to create new EC2 instances (called “rolling nodes”).
-That only happens if anything changed in the node configuration, such as configuration files or the AMI image (newer version of Kubernetes or Flatcar Linux).
-For such planned node replacements, our product relies on instance warmup settings to ensure that AWS doesn’t replace the old nodes too quickly all at once, but rather in steps so a human could still intervene if something goes wrong (for example roll back to previous version).
-For a small node pool, that would mean that one node would be replaced every 5 minutes.
-For bigger node pools, small groups of nodes would be replaced every 5 minutes.
+During a cluster upgrade, creating new EC2 instances (called “rolling nodes”) can be necessary.
+That only happens if anything changes in the node configuration, such as configuration files or newer version of Kubernetes or Flatcar Linux.
+For such planned node replacements, the default instance warmup settings to ensure that AWS doesn’t replace the old nodes too quickly all at once, but rather in steps so a human could still intervene if something goes wrong (for example roll back to previous version).
+One node will be replaced every 10 minutes for a small node pool.
+Instead, for bigger node pools, small sets of nodes would be replaced every 10 minutes.

 Node pool deletion